 Based on the National Center of Educational Outcomes (NCEO) model (Ysseldyke & Thurlow, 1993), as adapted for community-based programs by the Children's Outcome Workgroup, the following are suggested indicators of positive program outcomes for children in the area of coping.
 The importance of developing a set of coping skills is crucial to helping children manage environmental, personal, and family stress and foster resiliency.
-The indicators include: percentage of children who deal appropriately with frustration and unfavorable events, percentage of children who express feelings and needs in socially acceptable ways, percentage of children whose behavior reflects an appropriate degree of self-control and responsibility, percentage of children who have developed at least one positive coping strategy (such as conflict resolution or verbal expression), and percentage of children who have at least one positive adult-child relationship (Ysseldyke & Thurlow).
+The indicators include: percentage of children who deal appropriately with frustration and unfavorable events, percentage of children who express feelings and needs in socially acceptable ways, percentage of children whose behavior reflects an appropriate degree of self-control and responsibility, percentage of children who reflect knowledge and acceptance of consequences for behavior, percentage of children who have developed at least one positive coping strategy (such as conflict resolution or verbal expression), and percentage of children who have at least one positive adult-child relationship (Ysseldyke & Thurlow).